marcel112358/aspect/benchmarks/viscoelastic_plastic_shear_bands/gerya_2019/doc/gerya_2019_doc.md

 (sec:benchmarks:gerya_2019-shortening_block)=
-# Shortening of a visco-elasto-plastic block
+# Shortening of a visco-elasto-plastic block benchmark

 *This section was contributed by Marcel Saaro, Cedric Thieulot and John Naliboff.*